On Air Now

 The script for Pavarotti comes from Mark Monroe, the writer of The Beatles: Eight Days A Week – The Touring Years, with the movie produced by Imagine Entertainment and White Horse pictures.

 He gave his final performance at the 2006 Winter Olympics in Turin, and was diagnosed that year with pancreatic cancer.
-He died the following year.
+He died the following year, on 6 September 2007.